ang-st/dec_app/README.md

 a Community overlay network of distributed ressources

 A community is a set of computation, storage, bandwidth, contents and implemented application.
-The main aims is to offer an internet overlay shared by a community (think an enterprise vpn), hosted, and computed by its members providing ressource to the community should be incentivized.
+The main aims is to offer an internet overlay shared by a community, hosted, and computed by its members.
+Providing ressources to the community should be incentivized.

 ### componments:

 * defined by smart contract (see DOUG)
-* a thelonius like  blockchain providing a verified set of ressource ( hash  pointer ) along with permission set
+* a thelonius like  blockchain providing a verified set of ressource along with permission set
-* a local proxy that handle access to blockchain and inject in dom trusted script
+* a local proxy that handle access to signature  and inject in dom trusted script
-* a distributed p2p storage, signaling and communication
+* a distributed p2p storage, signaling and communication, cryptographic system.

+* all peer can provide commodity and service such as bandwidth, storage,connectivity, relying applications and be rewarded for.
+* using such services can cost any value including 0. :)
+* equilibrium should be found in order to maintain the network.

-## crypto
+## crypto, privacy, security

 * all security sensitive operation should be done outside browser
-* basically each user is defined by a tryptic (addr, pubkey, privkey ), signed by a threshold numbers of co member.
+* basically each user is defined by a set of  tryptic (addr, pubkey, privkey )  signed by a threshold numbers of co member.
 * private ressource should be crypted on storage, by default ressource are private.
 * user keys can be revoked and assets transfered by multi sig tx ( modality defined in the DOUG ).